ros-controls/ros_controllers/compliance_controller/README.md

 ### Setup for a UR robot

-This should be similar for other ROS robots that have velocity_controllers and position_controllers available.
+This should be similar for other ROS robots that have velocity_controllers/JointGroupVelocityController and velocity_controllers/JointTrajectoryController available.

 ### Building